dannyvaks/reflection_agent_education/readme.md

 The response also indicates whether the dataset was successfully loaded so the frontend can show a connection status.

+## Grading with RAG and Reflection

+When you click **Analyze the Answer**, your code is sent to the backend along with the question text, the expected solution, and any similar examples retrieved from the Kaggle dataset.
+The language model acts as a judge: it uses Chain-of-Thought reasoning to compare your code to these references and returns a JSON report with a numeric `score` and feedback.
+This ranking lets you see exactly how close your answer is to the model solution.

 ## Setup Instructions